heroku/l2meter/README.md

 end
 ```

-It's possbile to create a dedicated copy of the logger with some specific
+It's possible to create a dedicated copy of the logger with some specific
 context attached to it.

 ```ruby